rossbannerman/docker-yq/README.md

 ## Usage
-[yq](https://github.com/mikefarah/yq) in a container with git and SSH.
-For use in CI/CD pipelines
+[yq](https://github.com/mikefarah/yq) in a container with git and SSH

 ## Testing
 `docker run --name yq --rm -it rossbannerman/yq /bin/sh`